Spend Local deadline extended until December 19

+Vaccination more important than ever in fight against COVID - Givan and O’Neill

-Economy Minister Gordon Lyons today announced that the High Street Scheme will be extended by five days to December 19.
+ECONOMY Minister Gordon Lyons has announced that the High Street Scheme will be extended by five days to 19 December.

 The Minister also urged anyone with any balance left on their £100 Spend Local cards to use it now.